Performance Audition Requirements

 A brief interview will follow the audition, providing the faculty member with an opportunity to get to know each student in their own words.
 In total, each audition/interview can take anywhere from 8-15 minutes.

 The audition season for regular decision candidates spans from the second weekend of January until the final weekend of February.
-In addition to continuous auditions in Boston, the School also conducts a national tour beginning in February that takes faculty members to New York City, Chicago, Los Angeles, and Atlanta.
+In addition to continuous auditions in Boston, the School also conducts a national tour beginning in February that takes faculty members to New York City, Chicago, Los Angeles, and Houston.
 For a complete list of dates and location information, please visit our Artistic Review Dates page.

 Shakespeare Suggestions for Women